wallarm/product-documentation/docs/latest/admin-en/monitoring/collectd-nagios.md

 2. Make sure that the `nagios` user can receive metric values from `collectd` by executing the following test command:

     ```
-    sudo -u nagios sudo /usr/bin/collectd-nagios -s /var/run/wallarm-collectd-unixsock -n curl_json-wallarm_nginx/gauge-attacks -H node.example.local
+    sudo -u nagios sudo /usr/bin/collectd-nagios -s /var/run/wallarm-collectd-unixsock -n curl_json-wallarm_nginx/gauge-abnormal -H node.example.local
     ```

-    This command allows the `nagios` user to get the value of the [`curl_json-wallarm_nginx/gauge-attacks`][link-metric] metric (the number of recorded attacks) for the `node.example.local` host.
+    This command allows the `nagios` user to get the value of the [`curl_json-wallarm_nginx/gauge-abnormal`][link-metric] metric (the number of processed requests) for the `node.example.local` host.

     **Example of command output:**